h-croser/nsw-bond-cheatsheet/src/about.md

 ---

+## Acknowledgements

+---

+Observable Framework.
+(2024).
+Software library. https://observablehq.com/

+This site was built with Observable

+---

 M Bloch.
 (2024).
 Mapshaper.
 Software. https://mapshaper.org/, https://github.com/mbloch/mapshaper

 This tool was used to simplify and convert the NSW state boundary shape file.

+---

+Z Agius.
+Site reviewer. https://zacagius.cargo.site/

+Zac provided valuable feedback on the usability and presentation of this site